This peer-reviewed journal is a member of the Committee on Publication Ethics (COPE).

 Submission of a manuscript to the Journal is taken as evidence that no portion of the text or figures has been copyrighted, published, or submitted for publication elsewhere, unless information regarding previous publication is cited and permission obtained.
 A copy of permission obtained must accompany the manuscript.
 Transfer of copyright to Sage Publications is a condition of publication.

 Manuscripts must be submitted electronically at http://mc.manuscriptcentral.com/scva, where authors will be required to set up an online account in the SAGETRACK system powered by ScholarOne.
-Average time from submission to first decision: 24 days.
+All manuscripts should be formatted with double spacing and 12 point font.
+Average time from submission to first decision: 35 days.

 Review Articles should be written for a targeted length of 4000-6000 words, and can include a wide range of references (typically 30-80).
 These articles are either by invitation, or open to free submission.
 Please contact the Editor, Nathaen Weitzel, if you are interested in writing a review and provide a proposed topic and timeline for submission.
 Please look through the existing review database on the SCVA website for previous topic coverage to avoid repeating any recently reviewed items.
 Tables, Figures, and clinical imaging are encouraged as part of these manuscripts.